dysquin0/sunny-friday/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Application translation

+1. Translation dictionary is located in `src\assets\translation\i18n.ts`.

+1. Dictionary contains navigation, common components, and set of pages.

+- Navigation - contains translation for header menu such as home, our services, about us and work with us.
+- Common - contains translations for components such as contact us button, etc.
+- Pages - contains translation for pages divided per component

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.